yifanwang97/Explainable-fuzzy-integral/README.md

 #### SI for each class & ChI for each class
 (1) Run "computing_contribution_val.py".

 This function computes the fuzzy density values for each class.

+The results are shown in a json file "1_fuzzy_integral_fold1/data/all_datasets/contribution/contribution_each_class_val.json".

+(2) Run "main_gi_for_each_class.py".

+We can obtain the fuzzy fusion results of two methods: SI for each class and ChI for each class.

-The results are shown in a json file "".
+The results are shown in a txt file "".